synbioz/elm-time-overlap/README.md

                              ]
 ```

-Look at the tests for a example with a record.
+Look at the tests for an example with a record.